©Uwe Völkner / Fotoagentur FOX, Lindlar

 In addition, links to other useful sources are provided.

 Before you begin your classification exercise, we recommend that you carefully consider whether you have the necessary expertise 'in house' to classify your mixtures or whether you need external support, especially when your mixture is very complex.

-In fulfilling your obligation to classify and label your mixture and to prepare the safety data sheet (SDS) commercial classification, labelling and SDS software systems can be particularly useful.
+In fulfilling your obligation to classify and label your mixture and to compile the safety data sheet (SDS), commercial classification, labelling and SDS software systems can be particularly useful.
 However, please bear in mind that even when using software or external expertise, you are still responsible for the final classification of your mixture.